danmalone326/aredn-neighborhood-browser/README.md

 - The code was intentionally written without external dependencies so it can run on an offline mesh.
 - Hostnames returned with PTR diagnostic text are sanitized automatically (text before the first newline).
+- This project was primarily developed by prompting AI assistants.

 Contributions and suggestions are welcome!
 Open an issue or PR on [GitHub](https://github.com/danmalone326/aredn-neighborhood-browser).***